Garlic tomato chutney for dosa, idli, pudla and more using canned tomatoes

 - Canned/tinned tomatoes – provides a shortcut using canned crushed tomatoes so you don’t have to peel and cook the tomatoes.

-- Pairs with many dishes – from dosas to sandwiches, once you give it a taste you will see it pairs with many dishes
+- Pairs with many dishes – from dosas to sandwiches, once you give it a taste you will see it pairs with many dishes such as our family favorite moong dal pudla.

 You don’t need many ingredients for this chutney and if you cook Indian food often, I’m sure you easily have the ingredients on hand!